 The need for less expensive games was in part due to the Japanese government’s 1984 ban on the rental of video games*.
 Since players would no longer be able to rent games, they would have no choice but to pay full retail price for them, which was not always affordable due to cartridge’s high sticker price.

 Nintendo sought to solve these problems by using a cheaper alternative to carts that would also be quicker to produce, store more data (allowing for bigger games) circumvent the chip supply issue and be re-writable - allowing for the beginning of digital distribution.

 NB* - The ban was the result of a petition sent to the Japanese government.
-It was created and signed by a number of personal computer organisations due to piracy.
-The then predominantly personal-computer-based video game rental market was being exploited by pirates, who would rent games in order to copy them, either for personal use or for duplication and sale on the black market.
+It was created and signed by several personal computer organisations due to piracy.
+The then predominantly personal-computer-based video game rental market was being exploited by pirates, who would rent games to copy them, either for personal use or for duplication and sale on the black market.
 This experience may explain why Nintendo games were unavailable for hire from places like Blockbuster Video.

 Nintendo was allegedly inspired to use disks due to their popularity and widespread use in the home computer market.

 The Famicom Disk System's floppy disks - called ‘Disk Cards’ by Nintendo, were semi-proprietary 2.8 x 3.3 inch (71 mm × 76 mm) double-sided, 56K-per-side - 112K total - floppy disks.
 Disk Cards were a modification of Mitsumi's Quick Disk 89 mm 2.8 in square disk format, which was already in use in some Japanese computers, word processors and electronic (synthesizer) keyboards due to their reduced cost compared to other floppy disks.